Ta Phin Village

 Coming to Ta Phin village, tourists will be impressed by the image of the Mong and the red Dao women in their charming and colorful costumes.
 They are friendly people who are always ready to guide you on how to weave.
 The product they made carries the richness of the mountains and forests of the village.
 Besides, you can visit Ta Phin brocade weaving village where you can buy products as gifts such as bags, backpacks, wallets, towels, robes…or unique silver jewelry such as bracelets, rings, or necklaces

 Ta Phin is home to 90% of the Red Dao people in Vietnam, who are famous for their natural Dao herbal bath.
 Dao people use more than 10 kinds of leaves, sometimes even up to 120 different types to create water for bathing.
-Bathing in the leaves is believed to be good for your health, helps to relieving pain and recovering of health quickly.
+Bathing in the leaves is believed to be good for your health, helps to relieve pain, and recovering of health quickly.

 About 1 km to the north of Ta Phin Commune People's Committee, at the foot of Hoang Lien Son Mountain, is Ta Phin Cave.
 Ta Phin Cave is about 5 meters high, 3 meters wide, and has a path down to the ground.
 Around 30 meters to the underground, tourists will encounter a small cave.
 There are many stalactites sparkling with various shapes inside the cave such as a young mother holding babies, fairies, or giant stick rice tray.
 Especially deep inside the cave, there is a strange stone with the image of chicken feet and horse feet.